 Essence of Cost Accounting

 In the complex background of business operations, where productivity reigns supreme, understanding the complexities of cost management becomes vital.
-As a discipline, cost accounting works as the compass guiding businesses through the labyrinth of expenditures and revenues.
+As a discipline, cost accounting is the compass guiding businesses through the labyrinth of expenditures and revenues.
 This article explores the complexities of cost accounting, unraveling its consequences, methodologies, and pivotal role in decision-making.

-Cost accounting
+Cost accounting Definition

 Key Concepts in Cost Accounting